realworldocaml/book/en/03-expressions-variables-and-functions.md

 - : int = 3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the second let-binding of x was a mutation, then you would expect
+If the second let binding of x were in fact an assignment, then you
-`add_to_x` to return `4`.
-But the old `x` hasn't been overridden;
-it's still available through `add_to_x`.

-Another important note is that bindings disappear when the body of the
+would expect `add_to_x 0` to return `4`.
+Instead, it returns `3`,
+because the `x` that `add_to_x` refers to is still there, unchanged,
+even after the new binding of `x` to `4` is created.

+Here's another demonstration of how let bindings differ from
-expression closes.
-In the following example, the second binding of
+assignments.
+In the following example, the second binding of `x` is
+only visible within the small scope of a particular sub-expression, in
-`x` occurs within the right-hand side of the definition of `y`, so
+particular, the sub-expression that makes up the right-hand side of
-when the definition of `y` is done, that binding of `x` is no longer
+the definition of `y`.
+So, when the definition of `y` is complete, we
-visible, and the original definition of `x` shows up again.
+see that the definition of `x` is unaffected.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # let x = 3 in